 Proving that no propaganda is more effective than the enemy's own words, it reproduces the cover of a French book, published in 1913 in Paris.
 Its title: Le partage de l'Allemagne – L'échéance de demain (The Division of Germany – Our Goal for Tomorrow).
 The point is driven home by the German phrase at the bottom of the postcard: How the French, English and Russians divided our Germany even before the Declaration of War.

-This is brilliant propaganda of the two-birds-with-one-stone variety: it absolves Germany of responsibility for the conflict, and stiffens her resolve to fight on, in the face of the massive casualties at the front, as well as terrible hardship on the home front.
+This is brilliant propaganda of the two-birds-with-one-stone variety: it absolves Germany of responsibility for the conflict, and stiffens its resolve to fight on, in the face of the massive casualties at the front, as well as terrible hardship on the home front.
 For the alternative to the Endsieg (Germany's final victory) would be the disastrous dismemberment of the Heimat as shown on this map.

 Image: Frank Jacobs.
 Picture taken at Bryars & Bryars, with kind permission.